tari-project/tari/RFC/src/RFC-0240_AtomicSwap.md

       <Bob BTC address> OP_CHECKSIG
    OP_ENDIF
 ```
-_relative locktime_ is a time sequence that Alice chooses to lock up the funds in order to give Bob time to claim this.
+_relative locktime_ is a time sequence in which Alice chooses to lock up the funds to give Bob time to claim this.

 #### XTR - HTLC script